Ramsey method for Auger-electron interference induced by an attosecond twin pulse: Results and Discussion

-The main result of this study, the probability density~$|\bar c\I{A}^{\vec k\I{P} \, \vec k\I{A}}(\tau)|^2$ [Eq.~(\ref{eq:lasdreauampre})], is displayed in Fig.~\ref{fig:unnorm2d}.
-We will return to it several times in what follows to discuss the Auger electron spectra induced by a twin pulse.
-The figure shows~$|\bar c\I{A}^{\vec k\I{P} \, \vec k\I{A}}(\tau)|^2$ for both no time delay between the two pulses of Fig.~\ref{fig:TwoAttoPulses}, \ie, a single pulse, and a time delay of~$5 \, \tau_{3d}$.
-We see clearly that the spectrum with the two separated pulses is structured, which indicates interference effects that we would like to analyze and characterize in the following.
-The shape of the plots in Fig.~\ref{fig:unnorm2d} is determined by the absolute square of the line shape function~(\ref{eq:lineshape}) in a non-trivial way.
-Horizontally, along the $k\I{P}^2 / 2$~coordinate, the width of the line profile is determined by the FWHM of~$|\tilde \varepsilon\I{X}(\tau, \omega)|^2$, which in our case is~$3.7 \eV$; it is maximal for~$\vec k\I{A}^2 / 2 = \omega\I{A} = \Omega\I{A}$ for which the white area in the plot has a roughly~$10 \eV$ spread, so about three times the FWHM in the chosen color scale.
-Vertically, along the $k\I{A}^2 / 2$~coordinate, we have a more involved dependence, which will be discussed in conjunction with Eq.~(\ref{eq:energybalance}) below; overall, the contour has the shape of a skewed hyperbola with respect to~$k\I{A}$ caused by the denominator squared in Eq.~(\ref{eq:lineshape}).
+The main result of this study, the probability density~$|\bar c\I{A}^{\vec k\I{P} \, \vec k\I{A}}(\tau)|^2$ [Eq.~(\ref{eq:lasdreauampre})], is displayed in Fig.~\ref{fig:unnorm2d} for both no time delay between the two pulses of Fig.~\ref{fig:TwoAttoPulses}, \ie, a single pulse, and a time delay of~$\tau = 5 \, \tau_{3d}$.
+The second choice for~$\tau$ is somewhat arbitrary; the value of~$5 \, \tau_{3d}$ is high enough to cause significant structure in the right panel of Fig.~\ref{fig:unnorm2d}.
+This indicates interference effects that we would like to analyze in the following.
+The shape of the plots in Fig.~\ref{fig:unnorm2d} is determined by the absolute square of the line shape function~(\ref{eq:lineshape}) in a nontrivial way.
+For~$\tau = 0$, horizontally, along the $k\I{P}^2 / 2$~coordinate, the width of the line profile is determined by the FWHM of~$|\tilde \varepsilon\I{X}(0, \omega)|^2$, which in our case is~$3.7 \eV$.
+Vertically, along the $k\I{A}^2 / 2$~coordinate, the extension is defined by the Auger decay width of~$88 \U{meV}$~\cite{Jurvansuu:IL-01,Drescher:TR-02}.
+In the case of~$\tau = 5 \, \tau_{3d}$, we have a more involved dependence; overall, the contour has the shape of a skewed hyperbola with respect to~$k\I{A}$ caused by the denominator squared in Eq.~(\ref{eq:lineshape}).
+For a deeper understanding of Fig.~\ref{fig:unnorm2d}, we realize that the emission of an Auger electron is in fact a correlated two-electron process of photoionization and electronic decay.
+For such a process, we can exploit the energy balance~\cite{Smirnova:EC-05,Krausz:AP-09}:

+Here, $I^{++}$~is the double-ionization potential of the neutral atom for producing the dicationic final state.
+The balance~(\ref{eq:energybalance}) manifests in the argument of~$\tilde \varepsilon\I{X}$ in Eq.~(\ref{eq:lineshape}) and, consequently, it is reflected by the diagonal lines in the right panel of Fig.~\ref{fig:unnorm2d}.
+Relation~(\ref{eq:energybalance}) is only exact for monochromatic \XUV{}~light with photon energy~$\omega\I{X}$, \ie, a continuous-wave source.